Shrimp Slingers Fishing Charters

 Tarpon

-Tarpon are the ultimate bucket-list fish - silver kings that can reach 6+ feet and jump clean out of the water when hooked.
-Around Stuart, we typically see fish from 30-100+ pounds rolling in our passes, flats, and harbor areas.
-Peak season runs May through September when they migrate through our waters.
-What makes tarpon fishing special isn't the eating (we release them all) but the pure adrenaline rush.
-These prehistoric fish will test every inch of your tackle with their acrobatic jumps and powerful runs.
-They're found in everything from shallow grass flats to deeper channels around bridges and inlets.
-My advice: when that tarpon jumps, bow to the fish by dropping your rod tip toward the water.
-This keeps tension off the line during their aerial show and prevents them from throwing the hook.
+Tarpon are the kings of inshore fishing - pure silver dynamite that can reach 100+ pounds and jump clear out of the water when hooked.
+Around Stuart, we see them in shallow flats, channels, and near bridges where they roll and feed.
+Peak season runs May through August when they migrate through our waters.
+What makes tarpon special isn't the eating (we release them all) - it's the fight.
+These ancient fish will jump, run, and test every bit of your tackle and skill.
+Most guests say landing their first tarpon is a fishing milestone they'll never forget.
+They're found in 3-15 feet of water, often visible rolling on the surface.
+Live bait like crabs, pinfish, or shrimp works best.
+Pro tip: when a tarpon jumps, bow to the fish by lowering your rod tip - it prevents the line from snapping on their hard mouth.
+Be patient and keep steady pressure.

 Tarpon